Excluded conformal minors of Birkhoff-von Neumann graphs with equal global forcing number and maximum anti-forcing number: Strongly uniform BN-Graphs

 \subsection{Operations on non-(strong) replaceable sets}

-We make a convention that performing a bisubdivision on an irreplaceable set means indeed a bisubdivision on at least one irreplaceable edge or on two replaceable edges not in the same replaceable set.
+We adopt the following convention in Propositions \ref{pro1} and \ref{pro2} below: a bisubdivision of an irreplaceable set is defined to be either a bisubdivision of at least one irreplaceable edge in the outer cycle or a bisubdivision of two replaceable edges that lie in distinct replaceable sets such that each replacement-path has length at least three; and requiring a quadrilateral subdivision on an edge set $S$ such that ``every'' replacement-path has length at least $5$ (See subsection 2.3, where $k_i\ge 1$ for each edge $e_i$).

-\begin{Pro} For graphs $H_{1,2}$ to $H_{1,5}$, $H_{3,1}$, $H_{1,4,5}$, $H_{3,1,1}$, $H_{3,4}$ or $H_{4,5}$, if we indeed perform a bisubdivision on an irreplaceable set, then the resulting graph contains a conformal minor $A_1$, $D_1$, $D_2$ or $D_9$. \end{Pro} \begin{proof} For $H_{1,2}$, it has three irreplaceable edges $v_1v_2$, $v_4v_5$ and $v_6v_7$.
-When indeed performing a bisubdivision on an irreplaceable edge, we get a graph containing a conformal minor $A_1$, $D_1$ or $D_2$, which can be seen clearly from another drawing shown in Fig. \ref{E12B}.
+\begin{Pro} For graphs $H_{1,2}$ to $H_{1,5}$, $H_{3,1}$, $H_{1,4,5}$, $H_{3,1,1}$, $H_{3,4}$ or $H_{4,5}$, if we perform a bisubdivision on an irreplaceable set that lies entirely on the outer cycle, then the resulting graph contains a conformal minor $A_1$, $D_1$, $D_2$ or $D_9$. \end{Pro} \begin{proof} For $H_{1,2}$, it has three irreplaceable edges $v_1v_2$, $v_4v_5$ and $v_6v_7$ on the outer cycle.
+When performing a bisubdivision on an irreplaceable edge, we get a graph containing a conformal minor $A_1$, $D_1$ or $D_2$, which can be seen clearly from another drawing shown in Fig. \ref{E12B}.

-For $H_{1,3}$, it has exactly one irreplaceable edge $v_5v_6$.
-If we indeed perform a bisubdivision on $v_5v_6$, then the resulting graph contains a conformal minor $A_1$; see the second drawing in Fig. \ref{E12B}.
+For $H_{1,3}$, it has exactly one irreplaceable edge $v_5v_6$ on the outer cycle.
+If we perform a bisubdivision on $v_5v_6$, then the resulting graph contains a conformal minor $A_1$; see the second drawing in Fig. \ref{E12B}.
 Further, $H_{1,3}$ has the other irreplaceable sets $\{v_1v_2,v_1v_8\}$ and $\{v_1v_2,v_2v_3\}$.
-We indeed perform a bisubdivision on them to get a graph with a conformal minor $D_1$ (deleting $v_5v_6$); see the third drawing in Fig. \ref{E12B}.
+We perform a bisubdivision on them to get a graph with a conformal minor $D_1$ (deleting $v_5v_6$); see the third drawing in Fig. \ref{E12B}.

-For $H_{1,4}$, it has exactly one irreplaceable edge $v_2v_3$.
-If we indeed perform a bisubdivision on $v_2v_3$, then the resulting graph contains a conformal minor $D_9$.
+For $H_{1,4}$, it has exactly one irreplaceable edge $v_2v_3$ on the outer cycle.
+If we perform a bisubdivision on $v_2v_3$, then the resulting graph contains a conformal minor $D_9$.

-For $H_{1,5}$, we indeed perform a bisubdivision on exactly one irreplaceable edge $v_1v_2$ to get a graph with a conformal minor $A_1$; see the forth drawing in Fig. \ref{E12B}.
-We indeed perform a bisubdivision on irreplaceable sets $\{v_3v_4,v_2v_3\}$ or $\{v_3v_4,v_4v_5\}$, to get a graph with a conformal minor $D_1$ or $D_2$ (deleting $v_1v_2$); see the last drawing in Fig. \ref{E12B}.
+For $H_{1,5}$, we perform a bisubdivision on exactly one irreplaceable edge $v_1v_2$ to get a graph with a conformal minor $A_1$; see the fourth drawing in Fig. \ref{E12B}.
+We perform a bisubdivision on irreplaceable sets $\{v_3v_4,v_2v_3\}$ or $\{v_3v_4,v_4v_5\}$, to get a graph with a conformal minor $D_1$ or $D_2$ (deleting $v_1v_2$); see the last drawing in Fig. \ref{E12B}.